It’s no secret that everyone at Skiology is a massive foodie and store cupboard cooking is where it all starts!

-Halve the sausage lengthwise and then cut into 1 inch pieces.
-Heat a large deep skillet or heavy based frying pan over a medium heat.
+Halve the sausage lengthwise and then cut into 1-inch pieces.
+Heat a large deep skillet or heavy-based frying pan over medium heat.
 Add 1/2 tablespoon oil and the sausage.
 Toss to coat and then cook until browned on both sides (around 3 minutes each).
 Transfer to a plate.

 And so EASY!
-These are our quick, simple, go to desserts which are great for kids and adults alike.
-So easy to make, just not so easy to stop yourself having an extra spoonful.
+These are our quick, simple, go-to desserts which are great for kids and adults alike.
+Relies on Store cupboard cooking ingredients and so easy to make, just not so easy to stop yourself from having an extra spoonful!

 Sam’s Instant Ice Cream